SE-Stuttgart/moodle-block_booksearch/README.md

 to complete the installation from the command line.

 ## Third-party APIs ##
 Slide Finder plug-in relies on [pdfparser](https://github.com/smalot/pdfparser) package to extract data from PDF files.
-Pdfparser is a standalone PHP package under LGPLv3 license (see [thirdpartylibs.xml](https://github.com/SE-Stuttgart/kib3_moodleplugin_slidefinder/blob/main/thirdpartylibs.xml) for more details).
+Pdfparser is a standalone PHP package under LGPLv3 license (see above: [thirdpartylibs.xml](https://github.com/SE-Stuttgart/kib3_moodleplugin_slidefinder/blob/main/thirdpartylibs.xml) for more details).

 ## License ##